Gestational Carrier

 Pregnancy Monitoring and Follow-Up

-- The fertility clinic will supervise the carrier’s care for the first six weeks following the embryo transfer.
-After this period, the gestational carrier will transition to care under a specialized obstetrician.
+If the embryo successfully implants, the gestational carrier will undergo routine blood tests and ultrasounds to monitor progress of the pregnancy.
+The fertility clinic will supervise the carrier’s care for the first 8-10 weeks of pregnancy.
+After this monitoring period, the gestational carrier will transition to care under an obstetrician.

 Role of RMA of Michigan in Gestational Carrier Cycles